ADVERTISEMENT

 GEWA-PP-3 - portable piano

-A vivid Steinway grand piano sound, high polyphony performance and a modern feature set including Bluetooth for audio and MIDI plus piano remote app for Android and iOS devices.
-The GEWA PP-3 our purchase recommendation just above the 500 euro mark.
-Check out the bundle incl. stand and pedal lyre!
+A vivid Steinway grand piano sound, high polyphony performance, and a modern feature set including Bluetooth for audio and MIDI—plus a piano remote app for Android and iOS devices!
+The GEWA PP-3 is our purchase recommendation just above the €500 mark.
+Make sure to check out the bundle which includes a stand and pedal lyre!

 Pros and Cons